How to Use the Find Food Map to Find Free Food Near You

 Get Help When and Where You Need It

-With distributions and partners across the county, Feeding San Diego has a range of distributions to choose from.
+With distributions and partners across the county, Feeding San Diego offers a range of distribution options.
 The Find Food Map is an excellent tool for finding free food near you.
 However, if you still need more help, you can call 858.452.3663 to speak to our community advocate during our office hours (8 a.m. to 4:30 p.m.
 Monday through Friday).
+For other resources, you can call 2-1-1 or visit 211sandiego.org.